AndrewLuyt/week4-project/harmful_weather.md

 </tbody>
 </table>

-We can see one value labeling most of the observations, with a number of similar-sounding events labeling other observations that should probably be a part of `blizzard`.
-We'd like to know if this is going to be a problem.
+We can see that `"blizzard"` labels most of the observations, with a small number of other observations given similar-sounding labels.
+These observations should probably be a part of `"blizzard"`.
+With over 1000 types in the dataset, We'd like to know if this example represents a systematic problem.

+We constructed a list of official evtypes from NOAA documentation and stored it in `evtypes.txt`.
+We wish to know
-**For what proportion of records does `evtype` have a non-standard value?**
+**what proportion of records have a non-standard `evtype` value?**

 ```r